 - Loss of functionally active cells in various organs and their replacement by connective tissue (fatty liver),

-- Transforming the structure and functions of the skin leading to the weakening of its role as a protective barrier of the body,
+- Transforming the structure and functions of the skin leads to the weakening of its role as a protective barrier to the body,

-Development of wrinkles mainly due to photoageing, particularly affecting sun-exposed areas (face).
+Development of wrinkles mainly due to photoaging, particularly affecting sun-exposed areas (face).

 - Deterioration of visual acuity and hearing.

-People over 35 years of age lose strength in the ciliary muscle which leads to difficulty focusing on close objects, or presbyopia.
+People over 35 years of age lose strength in the ciliary muscle, leading to difficulty focusing on close objects or presbyopia.

 Teenagers lose the young child’s ability to hear high-frequency sounds